You want smart political talk without the meltdowns?

 Oh, yes, yes.

-Uh it's terrific in that regard.
+It's terrific in that regard.

-And ours is a con contribution to that.
+And ours is a contribution to that.

-So we we're not stopping, we're still doing the same protocol.
+We're still doing the same protocol.

-And I gotta I gotta give you very specific cases that I'll I'll choose one case of an unvaccinated couple with comorbidities in Georgia, and um you are able to arrange that that we found out that Emory University Hospital gave monoclonal antibody infusions.
+And I got to give you very specific cases that I'll choose one case of an unvaccinated couple with comorbidities in Georgia.

-They got that, they went on your protocol.
+They went on your protocol.

-Um and then they even got it again recently, and apparently they did fine again because they followed your protocol.
+And then they even got it again recently, and apparently they did fine again because they followed your protocol.

 That's correct, Sean.

-They weren't able to get the monoclonal on the second time around, but the Omicron is a milder, less aggressive vir virus infection, fortunately, and it's very responsive to the repurposed medications that are very well tolerated.
+They weren't able to get the monoclonal on the second time around, but the Omicron is a milder, less aggressive virus infection, fortunately.

-Tell me more about these antivirals, because I don't know anything about them except that every doctor without exception, and that's rare, uh, praises them.
+Tell me more about these antivirals, because I don't know anything about them except that every doctor without exception, and that's rare, praises them.

 It does give some efficacy.